niumbranco/immunotherapy/README.md

 From the ENA metadata, I selecting only the **16S rRNA** samples based on the "tax_id=9606" and confirmed the sequencing method

 ### 2. Downloading the FASTQ files
-Using a script ('downlaod_fastq.sh'), I downloaded all paired-end FASTQ files related to 16S sequencing from the ENA FTP links
+Using a script ("downlaod_fastq.sh"), I downloaded all paired-end FASTQ files related to 16S sequencing from the ENA FTP links

 ### 3. Files integrity check
 To make sure files were correctly downloaded: